This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 It’s hard to make money as a proofreader at first if you decide to freelance.
 Building any business takes a lot of effort, persistence, and patience.
 You’ll have to dedicate a substantial amount of time at the start to marketing your services.

-You can earn roughly $12–$18 per hour as a beginner.
-This rate increases as you get more experience, training, and testimonials.
+From what I’ve seen, beginner proofreaders can earn about $12–$18 per hour.
+This rate increases with more experience, training, and testimonials.

 I authored an article that discusses how much proofreaders earn.
-The post includes seven factors that influence how much freelance proofreaders make.
+The post outlines seven factors that influence freelance proofreaders’ pay.

 Do proofreaders make mistakes?

 Yes, even proofreaders make mistakes.
 It may sound ironic since our job is to fix errors, not make them.
 But proofreaders are humans, too, and everyone makes mistakes.
-Interestingly, our brains aren’t wired for proofreading because we automate the reading process.
+Interestingly, our brains automate the reading process, which makes proofreading harder than many people realize.

 Best wishes to you!